 For all the sexual imagery and mutilated body parts there is no real sex or violence in the work of Paul McCarthy, it's all mayonnaise and ketchup.
 As McCarthy said in an interview he has always been more interested in the simulation of the real.
 "A mayonnaise jar as an orifice brings into the equation something that the human body cannot - it's about consumption, the act of buying, and fetish."

-Paul McCarthy's work is a commentary on the culturalization and conditioning of desire, whereby desire is to be understood not as desire for something that is lacking or for a pleasure that will fulfill it, but in the sense of French philosophers Deleuze and Guattari, as an unlimited, indeterminate, productive process that branches off in all directions before it is codified, channeled, suppressed, re-routed and rendered harmless.
+Paul McCarthy's work is a commentary on the culturalization and conditioning of desire, whereby desire is to be understood not as desire for something that is lacking or for a pleasure that will fulfill it, but in the sense of French philosophers Deleuze and Guattari, as an unlimited, indeterminate, productive process that branches off in all directions before it is codified, channelled, suppressed, re-routed and rendered harmless.

 McCarthy breaks down the social codes that confine and direct desire towards socially acceptable goals.
 It is OK to get drunk, but only during the weekend.
 It's OK to go crazy, but only in a club or at a party.
 McCarthy is not a madman, least of all when he dresses up as Santa Claus or some other character.
-He takes the lid of the pan and reveals what is boiling inside.
-In Bossy Burger (1991) we see a mumbling McCarthy dressed as a chef and wearing a grinning rubber Alfred E. Newman mask turn a kitchen into a complete mess.
-As in all his performances McCarthy frequently looses all sense of purpose.
+He takes the lid off the pan and reveals what is boiling inside.
+In "Bossy Burger" (1991) we see a mumbling McCarthy dressed as a chef and wearing a grinning rubber Alfred E. Newman mask turn a kitchen into a complete mess.
+As in all his performances McCarthy frequently loses all sense of purpose.
 He begins to wander around the set, fiddling with whatever he finds on his way.
 It is society that demands that we finish what we started, that we empty our plate before we get dessert.

-In the work of Paul McCarthy desire wanders freely and it is no accident that this entails a becoming-child.
+In the work of Paul McCarthy desire wanders freely and it is no accident that this entails a becoming-child, in the terms of Deleuze and Guattari.
 Children enjoy messing around with paint.
 They like to play outside even when it is raining, without worrying about their clothes getting dirty.
 McCarthy still likes to jump in puddles.
 Yet he does not seek to awaken the child in us.
 The child is a construction.
-In their collaborative video installation Heidi: Midlife Crisis Trauma Center and Negative Media-Engram Abreaction Release Zone (1992) Paul McCarthy and Mike Kelley deconstruct Johanna Spyri's famous story, which creates a fictional ideal of childhood innocence, in which everything belonging to nature and the country side is associated with health and joy, whereas culture and the city are associated with sickness.
+In their collaborative video installation "Heidi: Midlife Crisis Trauma Center and Negative Media-Engram Abreaction Release Zone" (1992) Paul McCarthy and Mike Kelley deconstruct Johanna Spyri's famous story, which creates a fictional ideal of childhood innocence, in which everything belonging to nature and the country side is associated with health and joy, whereas culture and the city are associated with sickness.